jhbeech/simplex/Linear Programming Notes.md

 \text{red. costs}[1] / (-A_B^{-1}A_N [leaving:1]) < \text{red. costs}[6] / (-A_B^{-1}A_N [leaving:6])
 $$

-To see this rule in general, we can use the same kind of argument we did for the primal ratio test.
+To see this rule in general, we can use the same kind of argument we did for the primal ratio test.  -->

+Then we apply a ratio test similar to that in primal simplex.
+Let

 $$
 \begin{aligned}
 x_L &= - \alpha + \beta_1 x_1 + \beta_2 x_2 - ... \text{(only interested in positive coefficients (ie when tableau is negative))} \\